pchalamet/fbus/README.md

 * events: messages that are broadcasted
 * commands: messages that are sent to one client

-In order to avoid mistakes mistakes, messages are marked with a dummy interface:
+In order to avoid mistakes, messages are marked with a dummy interface:

 For events:
 ```